sassoftware/viya4-deployment/docs/user/AnsibleCloudAuthentication.md

 # Ansible Cloud Provider Authentication

-The docker container contains cloud clis needed for interacting with the various clouds.
+The docker container contains cloud CLIs needed for interacting with the various clouds.

 ## GCP